hugoattal/ElectronicNodes/README.md

 **Electronic Nodes** can be bought from the [Unreal Engine marketplace](https://www.unrealengine.com/marketplace/en-US/slug/electronic-nodes).
 Once you buy it, it will be automatically downloaded with compatible engine version.

-You can find help on how to configure and use the plugin on the wiki: [Getting started]() You can find answers for frequently questsion on the wiki: [FAQ]()
+You can find help on how to configure and use the plugin on the wiki: [Getting started](https://github.com/TheHerobrine/ElectronicNodes/wiki/Getting-started)
+You can find answers for frequently questions on the wiki: [FAQ](https://github.com/TheHerobrine/ElectronicNodes/wiki/FAQ)

 ## Compatible Engine Version